sky-uk/feed/README.md

 - `sky.uk/strip-path: true` - Strip the ingress path when sending the request to the backend service.
 Can be either `true` or `false`.
 Note that nginx may break some url encoded values when enabled.
 - `sky.uk/backend-keepalive-seconds: 28` - Idle seconds for keepalive connections to the backend service.
 Usually this should be less than the idle timeout in the service itself.

+An example is at https://github.com/sky-uk/feed/blob/master/examples/ingress.yml.

 ## feed-ingress

 `feed-ingress` manages an nginx instance for load balancing ingress traffic to Kubernetes services.
 It's intended to be replicated to scale.

-Run with:
+An example pod.yml is at https://github.com/sky-uk/feed/blob/master/examples/pod.yml.

+See the command line options with:

     docker run skycirrus/feed-ingress:latest -h

-See all tags at https://hub.docker.com/r/skycirrus/feed-ingress/tags/.

 ## feed-dns

-`feed-dns` manages Route53 entries to point to the correct ELBs.
-It is designed to be run as a single instance in your cluster.
+`feed-dns` manages a Route53 zone, updating entries to point to the correct ELBs.
+It is designed to be run as a single instance per zone in your cluster.

-Run with:
+See the command line options with:

     docker run skycirrus/feed-dns:latest -h

-See all the tags at https://hub.docker.com/r/skycirrus/feed-dns/tags/.

 ### Discovering ELBs

 ELBs are discovered that have the `sky.uk/KubernetesClusterFrontend` tag set to the value passed in